etsi-ai/etsi-failprint/README.md

 - **Expanded documentation and tutorials**
   Add more real-world examples, troubleshooting guides, and video walkthroughs to help new users get started quickly[10].

-Have an idea not listed here?
-Open an issue or submit a pull request!
+## 🤝 Contributing

+Contributions are welcome.
+If you have an idea for optimisation of existing features or improvement, please open a PR on GitHub.
+Please refer to [CONTRIBUTING.md](https://github.com/etsi-ai/etsi-watchdog/blob/main/CONTRIBUTING.md) for contribution guidelines and ensure